ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-5.md

 We will assume that the source code for any C construct can be represented as a list of lines in a C source file.
-*Technically* struct declarations may span multiple source files, and *technically* multiple struct declarations may be declared on a single line, but this is so infrequent that the "list of lines" representation of source code is adequate for our purposes.
+*Technically* `struct` declarations may span multiple source files, and *technically* multiple `struct` declarations may be declared on a single line, but this is so infrequent that the "list of lines" source code representation is adequate for our purposes.

-We create a new member `source` in `struct doc` for this list of lines:
+We create a new member, `source`, in `struct doc` to hold the list of source
+lines:

 ```c
 struct doc